KasparEtter/ef1p/pages/email/email.md

 A `TLSA` record consists of the following four fields:
 1. [**Certificate usage**](https://tools.ietf.org/html/rfc6698#section-2.1.1):
    This field captures two separate pieces of information in a single number.
-   On one hand, the number indicates whether the certificate referenced by the `TLSA` record belongs to a trust anchor, which certified the public key and the identity of the end entity, or to the end entity, i.e. the server to which the client wants to connect.
+   On the one hand, the number indicates whether the certificate referenced by the `TLSA` record belongs to a trust anchor, which certified the public key and the identity of the end entity, or to the end entity, i.e. the server to which the client wants to connect.
    On the other hand, the number also indicates whether a